Azure-Samples/azure-sdk-for-js-storage-blob-stream-nodejs/README.md

 npm install
 ```

-## In this sample you will do the following:
+## This Sample shows how to do following operations of Storage Blobs

 * Create a storage account.
 * Create a container.